ted-spence-avalara/developer-dot/avatax/dev-guide/reconciliation/modifying-a-transaction.md

 To keep a transaction intact, but make a change or correction, you would adjust the transaction using the <a class="dev-guide-link" href="https://developer.avalara.com/api-reference/avatax/rest/v2/methods/Transactions/AdjustTransaction/">AdjustTransaction API</a>.
 When you call the API, two things will happen:

 <ul class="dev-guide-list">
-    <li>The existing transaction will be marked as "Adjusted", and</li>
+    <li>The existing transaction will be marked as <code>Adjusted</code>, and</li>
     <li>A new transaction will be created in the appropriate status (either Saved or Committed).</li>
 </ul>

 A commonly asked question about the Adjust API is "Why can't I just change one field on the transaction object?"
 Unfortunately, tax laws often have complex interdependencies, and it is not guaranteed that a transaction would still be valid if only one field changes.
 Tax authorities occasionally create tax laws that affect the behavior of line items based on the presence of other line items in the same transaction, on the classification of items, on the quantity of items, or on threshold values.
 As a result, the <a class="dev-guide-link" href="https://developer.avalara.com/api-reference/avatax/rest/v2/methods/Transactions/AdjustTransaction/">AdjustTransaction API</a> call will re-create your transaction completely in order to ensure that it meets the AvaTax standard of accuracy.

 If you need to make a small change to your transaction, you may choose to reconstruct the original data you submitted to the <a class="dev-guide-link" href="https://developer.avalara.com/api-reference/avatax/rest/v2/methods/Transactions/CreateTransaction/">CreateTransaction API</a> call using the <a class="dev-guide-link" href="https://developer.avalara.com/api-reference/avatax/rest/v2/methods/Transactions/AuditTransaction/">AuditTransaction API</a>.
 This API allows you to rebuild the <a class="dev-guide-link" href="https://developer.avalara.com/api-reference/avatax/rest/v2/models/CreateTransactionModel/">CreateTransactionModel</a> data structure that you used when you originally created the object.
-You can then make a small change to the transaction and submit it to the AdjustTransaction API.
+You can then make a small change to the transaction and submit it to the <a class="dev-guide-link" href="/api-reference/avatax/rest/v2/methods/Transactions/AdjustTransaction/">AdjustTransaction API</a>.

 If you are looking to make a small change to an existing transaction, you can consider calling <a class="dev-guide-link" href="https://developer.avalara.com/api-reference/avatax/rest/v2/methods/Transactions/AddLines/">AddLines</a> or <a class="dev-guide-link" href="https://developer.avalara.com/api-reference/avatax/rest/v2/methods/Transactions/DeleteLines/">DeleteLines</a>.
 These methods will allow you to add lines to an existing transaction or remove lines from an existing transaction.
 Internally, these API calls use the same method as AdjustTransaction and they will still behave the same as if you called AdjustTransaction directly.

 Here's how you can modify a transaction to correct an error: